-300.9 USE OF FORCE ANALYSIS
+300.10 USE OF FORCE ANALYSIS

-At least annually, the Patrol Chief of Police should prepare an analysis report on use of force incidents.
+At least annually, the Patrol Captain should prepare an analysis report on use of force incidents.
 The report should be submitted to the Chief of Police.
 The report should not contain the names of officers, suspects, or case numbers, and should include:

 - (a) The identification of any trends in the use of force by members.

 - (b) Training needs recommendations.

 - (c) Equipment needs recommendations.

-(d) Policy revision recommendations.
+- (d) Policy revision recommendations.